ACINQ/eclair/docs/release-notes/eclair-vnext.md

 - `payinvoice`, `sendtonode`, `findroute`, `findroutetonode` and `findroutebetweennodes` let you specify `--pathFindingExperimentName` when using path-finding A/B testing (#1930)
 - the `--maxFeePct` parameter used in `payinvoice` and `sendtonode` must now be an integer between 0 and 100: it was previously a value between 0 and 1, which was misleading for a percentage (#1930)
 - `findroute`, `findroutetonode` and `findroutebetweennodes` let you choose the format of the route returned with the `--routeFormat` parameter (supported values are `nodeId` and `shortChannelId`) (#1943)
+- `findroute`, `findroutetonode` and `findroutebetweennodes` now accept `--includeLocalChannelCost` to specify if you want to count the fees from your node like trampoline payments do (#1942)

 Have a look at our [API documentation](https://acinq.github.io/eclair) for more details.